GitBruno/docxicml/README.md

 docxicml is designed to convert MS Word (DOCX) documents to Adobe InDesign (ICML).
 It aims to produce clean files using semantic information only.

 This converter ignores all non-semantical info like font names and colours.
 It will however keep track of unstyled italics, bolds and page breaks.
-Unlike [Pandoc](https://pandoc.org/), docxicml believes (and assumes that) styles are applied semantically and therefore tracks all style references.
+Unlike [Pandoc](https://pandoc.org/), docxicml assumes styles are applied semantically and therefore tracks all style references.

-This package is standing on the shoulders of [Python-Mammoth](https://github.com/mwilliamson/python-mammoth) it creates dynamic style maps and adds an XSLT stylesheet to transform the HTML to ICML.
+This package is standing on the shoulders of [Python-Mammoth](https://github.com/mwilliamson/python-mammoth) it generates a dynamic style map and transform the HTML to ICML using a XSLT stylesheet.

 Contents
 --------